Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmic shear measurement

 As the shear catalog transformation breaks the internal consistency between shear and galaxy clustering observables, it cannot be used for a blinded combined \textit{3$\times$2pt} analysis.
 The second stage of blinding is implemented at the data vector level using the method detailed in Ref.~\citep{y3-blinding}.
 Here, a transformation adds to each two-point shear correlation function data point a quantity equal to the difference between model predictions for that observable computed at two sets of cosmological parameter values, $\Theta_{\rm ref}$ and $\Theta_{\rm ref}+\Delta\Theta$.
 This has been shown to change the best-fit cosmology associated with the data vector by approximately $\Delta\Theta$ while preserving the internal consistency between components of the data vector.
 This blinding step is performed automatically in the measurement pipeline. $\Theta_{\rm ref}$ is chosen to be equal to the same fiducial cosmology used for our modeling tests, and the parameter shift $\Delta\Theta$ is drawn pseudo-randomly in $w$CDM parameter space, using a fixed seed to ensure that different measurements are transformed consistently.
 The final stage of our blinding procedure is a simple obscuring of axes of the cosmological parameters in 1 or 2D contours, implemented as a final safeguard.

-The measurement and analysis pipeline was tested on mocks, confirmed with a secondary pipeline, and shown to recover unbiased parameters.
+The measurement and analysis pipeline was tested on the mock catalogues described in Section~\ref{sec:sims}, and in more detail in \citet{y3-simvalidation} and shown to recover unbiased parameters.
 When the analysis framework, scale selection and systematic priors were fixed, and the correlation functions measured consistently with two pipelines (see Section~\ref{sec:measurement}), the criteria for removing the third stage of blinding is met.
 At this point, internal consistency is assessed in terms of goodness of fit and consistency between the measurements from cosmic shear, galaxy-galaxy lensing \citep{y3-gglensing} and galaxy clustering \citep{y3-galaxyclustering}, required to meet an arbitrary $\chi^2$ criterion of $p$-value $>0.01$ with the posterior predictive distribution process (see Section~\ref{sec:IC}).
 Finally, parameter constraints could be revealed.
 Any changes to the analysis after this point are documented in Appendix~\ref{app:unblinding}.